naviveztim/CDP_python/README.md

 </pre>

 ### Performance - accuracy and training time

-CDP model has very smalltraining time - it vary from seconds to minutes for dataset from USR database.
+CDP model has very small training time- it vary from seconds to minutes for dataset from USR database.
 Table below shows some elapsed training time and corresponding accuracy along with used hyper-parameters.
 Also.
 Fig. 1 shows comparison of the CDP method in terms of accuracy with some state-of-the-art time series classification method.
 Note: Accuracies reported for Fig.1 were obtained by C# implementation of CDP method.